encode/django-rest-framework/docs/api-guide/generic-views.md

         user = self.request.user
         return user.accounts.all()

+---

+**Note:** If the serializer_class used in the generic view spans orm relations, leading to an n+1 problem, you could optimize your queryset in this method using `select_related` and `prefetch_related`.
+To get more information about n+1 problem and use cases of the mentioned methods refer to related section in [django documentation][django-docs-select-related].

+---

 #### `get_object(self)`

 Returns an object instance that should be used for detail views.
 Defaults to using the `lookup_field` parameter to filter the base queryset.